getodk/governance/TSC2/README.md

 The agenda includes time caps for each item.
 A time keeper is selected at the beginning of each meeting and is responsible for stopping discussion when time is up.

 The TSC uses [consensus-seeking decision-making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
-When an agenda item has appeared to reach concensus, the facilitator asks for any dissent.
+When an agenda item has appeared to reach consensus, the facilitator asks for any dissent.
 If there is dissent, a vote on the issue can be called by any member.

 As much as possible, the TSC operates in public.